pierrecabral/cripto-check/README.md

 ### Usage

+You have 2 ways to check the cripto price of BTC:
+1. via web ui:
-Go to an browser on [http://127.0.0.1:5000](http://127.0.0.1:5000)
+Go to an browser on [http://127.0.0.1:5000](http://127.0.0.1:5000) Enter your desire currency and click in submit.

-You should now be able to enter the currency and press the button
+2. Via web calls calling http://127.0.0.1:5000/<currency>